ankushgarg1998/ipuranklist-bot/README.md

 ---

 ## FEATURES
-- Check last 10 (Results/ Datesheets/ Cirulars).
+- Check recent Results/ Datesheets/ Cirulars on the website.
-- Subscribe to the (Results/ Datesheets/ Cirulars) page.
+- Subscribe to the Results/ Datesheets/ Cirulars page.
+So you'll be notified whenever a new file is uploaded on that page.
-- Unsubscribe.
+- Unsubscribe to stop receiving further updates.

 ## COMMANDS
 Control the IPU Ranklist Bot by sending these commands:

-- **/help** - Gets this message anytime, if you're stuck.
+- **/help** - Gets a list of commands, for when you're stuck.

 ### Fetching last 10 uploads
 - **/results** - To fetch the last 10 results uploaded.